pmathiot/ELMERCF/README.md

 - netcdf-fortran

 ## How to setup a new simulation
-- Step 0: go in your configuration directory
+- Step 0: go in your configuration directory (ANT50.GL1 for exemple)
 - Step 1: run `./setup_arch.bash your_computer` (it is likely you will have to edit: `REF/param_arch.bash`)
 ```
 usage: setup_arch.bash [COMPUTER (irene)]